 What Is Marketing?

 Marketing is a set of activities related to creating, communicating, delivering, and exchanging offerings that have value for others.
 In business, the function of marketing is to bring value to customers, whom the business seeks to identify, satisfy, and retain.
-This chapter will emphasize the role of marketing in business, but many of the concepts will apply to non-profit organizations, advocacy campaigns, and other activities aimed at influencing perceptions and behavior.
+This module will emphasize the role of marketing in business, but many of the concepts will apply to non-profit organizations, advocacy campaigns, and other activities aimed at influencing perceptions and behavior.

 The Art of the Exchange